 Pulse surveys are a great way to check-in with employees on a more frequent basis as opposed to an annual employee engagement survey, but what questions should you ask?

-Pulse surveys are meant to be a lower-cost and a more efficient way to gain insight into the state of the team.
+Pulse surveys are meant to be a lower-cost and more efficient way to gain insight into the state of the team.
 Simply put, the structure of the questions is very different vs. questions you ask the team once per year.
 If you’re new to pulse surveys, check out our getting started guide.

 P.S - check out our pulse survey template to learn how we can help you automate most of the process.